lino-framework/cg/docs/bm.rst

 The :ref:`lsf` uses their income for the following activities.

+- Employ one or several :term:`developers <developer>` and run a team responsible for development and maintenance of the framework.
+  Optionally delegate this task to a third-party :term:`development provider`.

 - Employ administrative personnel for management tasks.

 - Operate one or several :term:`Lino sites <Lino site>` as an infrastructure for their work.

-- Employ one or several :term:`core developers <core developer>` and build a :term:`core team` responsible for development and maintenance of the framework.

-- Optionally delegate this to a third-party :term:`development providers
-  <development provider>`.

 - Refund costs for training, meeting or travelling to their members or employees.